scmbreeze/scm_breeze/README.md

 ### 2) Use your own aliases

-In your `git.scmbrc` config file, just set the `git_setup_aliases` option to `no`.
+In your `git.scmbrc` config file, just set `GIT_SETUP_ALIASES` to `no`.
 Your existing git aliases will then be used, and you will still be able to use the numeric shortcuts feature.
 SCM Breeze creates a function to wrap the 'git' command, which expands numeric arguments, and uses `hub` if available.